hacksparrow/apoc/README.md

 $ apoc populate.acf
 ```

 Using the `apoc` command, execute ACF files like they were shell scripts or batch files.
+The ability to include ACF files and execute multiple queries together make this a very useful tool.

 ## License (MIT)